Basil Al Kubaisi: Assassination

 Israel initiated attacks against leading Arab figures after the killing of Israeli Olympic team members by the Black September Organization in Munich in September 1972.
 Al Kubaisi was on the assassination list of the Mossad's Committee X, and they claimed that although he was not related to the Munich attack, he was a member of the PFLP which had been involved in various terrorist attacks against Israelis.
 On the other hand, it was argued by the Mossad that Al Kubaisi helped the Black September Organization in terms of logistics and communications in Europe.
 However, both Aaron J. Klein and George Jonas who published books in 2005 on the Munich attack openly stated that there was no connection between Al Kubaisi and the Black September Organization and that he did not have any role in the attack.

 Al Kubaisi was shot to death by two Mossad agents near his hotel on Paris's Chauveau Lagarde street on 6 April 1973.
 The perpetrators were part of the Caesarea group within the Mossad.
-They gunned down him nine times using a silenced Baretta pistol, and he died instantly.
+They gunned down him nine times using a silenced Beretta pistol, and he died instantly.

 Al Kubaisi was buried in Baghdad after a funeral ceremony attended by many Iraqi and Palestinian officials.